 Career planning is, first and foremost, your own responsibility.
-It should not be delegated to your employer, human resource managers, or career specialists that merely come during your work performance evaluation.
+It is not a duty of your employer, human resource manager, or career specialist, who all merely come during your work performance assessment.

 This becomes more important at a time when the country is besieged by symptoms of a global economic crisis, such as mass layoffs and rising joblessness.

 In an uncertain and ever-changing workplace environment, we need to wake ourselves up to take action in order to remain productive and employable in the future, or until our bodies cannot continue working.

 Below are some career planning reminders to responsibly plot your own career path:

 Career planning involves how to beat and manage stress.
 This will help you to stay focused on your goal and not become passive or unstable.

 The process requires you to become aware of yourself and what is going on in your organization, industry, economy, and society in general.
 This helps to make you recession-proof.